 About BodyKind Vail

 BodyKind Vail was founded on lived experience—born from the recognition of what it feels like to struggle with an eating disorder and have nowhere to turn.
-The organization emerged from real need: the need for community, for compassion, and for spaces where open, honest conversations about food, body image, and mental health can exist without shame.
+The organization grew out of real need: community, compassion, and spaces where open, honest conversations about food, body image, and mental health can exist without shame.

-What began as a small, local education event quickly opened the door to honest conversations.
-Community members who have been impacted by eating disorders expressed a clear need for a safe, understanding space to turn to.
-BodyKind Vail was created to meet that need—and to build a supportive community rooted in compassion and connection.
+What began as a small education event—featuring a guest speaker from the Eating Recovery Center—quickly revealed a deeper need for safe, understanding support.
+BodyKind Vail was created to meet that need and build a community rooted in compassion and connection.

 At BodyKind Vail, we believe recovery is possible—and that no one should have to navigate an eating disorder alone.
 By centering compassion, lived experience, and rural realities, we’re working toward a more informed, inclusive, and supportive future for all bodies.